ItzxDwi/AndroidPHP/README.md

 ## ❓ FAQ (Frequently Asked Questions)

 ### Q: Can I run this on any Android device?
-**A:** Yes — as long as your device is 64-bit and you're using Termux from F-Droid.
+**A:** Yes, as long as your device is 64-bit and you're using Termux from F-Droid.

 ### Q: How do I update the PHP binary?
 ```bash